ChuanKai1410/AIReceipt/readme.md

 }

 Rules:
+- Extract merchant name, receipt date, total payable amount and currency.
+- Infer the currency based on the receipt address, country, merchant location, phone number prefix or visible currency symbols if necessary.
+- For Malaysia use MYR.
+- For Singapore use SGD.
+- For United States use USD.
+- For United Kingdom use GBP.
+- For Eurozone countries use EUR.
+- For Japan use JPY.
+- For Thailand use THB.
+- For Indonesia use IDR.
+- For Taiwan use TWD.
-- Use ISO date format if possible: YYYY-MM-DD
+- Use ISO date format if possible: YYYY-MM-DD.
-- Currency should be MYR, USD, SGD, etc.
+- Total amount should be the final payable amount.
-- If a field is missing, return an empty string
+- If a field is missing, return an empty string.
-- Do not include explanation or markdown
+- Do not include explanation or markdown outside the JSON.
 ```

 ---